-The Local Cooperation Agreement between the USACE and Town of Wrightsville Beach states that "periodic beach renourishment is estimated to be undertaken every four years unless, based on information gathered during the beach monitoring program, the Government and the Town determine that such beach nourishment is engineeringly necessary and economically justified on a different schedule".
-Since commencement of the current USACE authorization in 1991, periodic nourishment of the project has been performed every 4 years with the exception of the first 3 year interval between 1991 and 1994 and the recent delay of the 2022 project to the upcoming dredge window which starts November 16, 2023.
-It is expected that the nourishment interval will remain at 4 years throughout the remaining life of the authorization (2036).
-Projects were anticipated in 2026, 2030, and 2034.
-However, due to the recent delay of the previously scheduled 2022 project, it is possible that the cycle will be pushed back a year with projects anticipated in 2027, 2031, and 2035.
+The Local Cooperation Agreement between the USACE and Town of Kure Beach (Appendix B) states that "periodic beach renourishment is estimated to be undertaken every three years unless, based on information gathered during the beach monitoring program, the Government and the Town determine that such beach nourishment is engineeringly necessary and economically justified on a different schedule".
+Since initial construction was completed in 1998, periodic nourishment of the project has been performed every three years, with eight projects having been completed under the current authorization.
+It is expected that the nourishment interval will remain at three years throughout the remaining life of the authorization (2047).
+Based on this, there are currently eight additional projects anticipated under the current authorization.